 There are several crucial differences between a psychologist and a psychotherapist.

 Main focus: psychotherapy and treatment of emotional and mental difficulties.
 In addition, psychologists are trained and qualified to conduct psychological testing and diagnostic assessment of a person’s mental state.

 Education: PhD (Doctorate) or PsyD.
 School (8-9 years), internship (1-2 years), and supervised practice (1-2 years).

 Main focus: psychotherapy – treatment of emotional and mental difficulties.

 Education: BA (Bachelors) – 3 years including clinical work.

 Main focus: they spend much of their time on diagnosing mental illness, prescribing and managing medications.

 Education: they attend medical school.
 They are trained in general medicine and receive clinical training in psychiatry.

-If you are in crisis, please call ‘911’ or visit your nearest hospital emergency room.
+If you are in a crisis or any other person may be in danger, please do not try to contact me.
+You can call ‘911’ or visit your nearest hospital emergency room.